JackOfSpade/Inverted_Index_MapReduce/README.md

 ![](https://i.imgur.com/RLzhgdr.png)

-Why is this important?
+# Why is this important?
-This allows us to easily find, for example, all
+This allows us to easily find, for example, all French resturants near us.

-Your task is to design and implement MapReduce algorithms that given a collection of Yelp businesses:
-• compute the inverted index of the categories to businesses (iimaper.py, iireducer.py) and output the results in a file called inverted-index.txt The collection of businesses is provided in a file yelp_business.csv that follows the same format as the original data set provided by Kaggle.
-The contents of the file might vary when testing your code.